Rockford, Minnesota

-Rockford is a city in Wright and Hennepin counties in the U.S. state of Minnesota.
+Rockford is a city in Wright and Hennepin Counties in the U.S. state of Minnesota.
 The population was 4,500 at the 2020 census.
-While Rockford is mainly located within Wright County, a small part of the city extends into Hennepin County.
+Rockford is mainly in Wright County, with a small part of the city extending into Hennepin County.
 It is part of the Minneapolis–Saint Paul metropolitan statistical area.
 Minnesota State Highway 55 serves as a main route in the city.

 History

-Evidence of indigenous settlement in what is today Rockford can be found in burial mounds ranging from 500 to 1500 years old, as well as a trail which runs under the Bridge Street Bridge on the Hennepin County side.

-The area was a natural border land between the Ojibwe and Dakota, with both tribes utilizing the space for hunting and wintering.
-Though the space was primarily utilized by the Dakota, there also existed an Objibwe village near modern-day Dayton, on the Crow River.
+Evidence of indigenous settlement in what is today Rockford can be found in burial mounds ranging from 500 to 1500 years old, as well as a trail that runs under the Bridge Street Bridge on the Hennepin County side.
+The area was a natural borderland between the Ojibwe and Dakota, with both tribes using it for hunting and wintering.
+The space was primarily used by the Dakota, but there was also an Objibwe village near modern-day Dayton, on the Crow River.

 As colonial settlement widened in Wisconsin, the Ho-Chunk were pushed west and forced to resettle near Rockford.
-Though the creation of a reservation at the site was proposed, concerns were raised about the proximity of an indigenous reservation so close to Minneapolis, a rapidly-developing economic center at the time.
+Though the creation of a reservation at the site was proposed, concern was raised about the proximity of an indigenous reservation so close to Minneapolis, a rapidly developing economic center at the time.

-After the Treaty Traverse de Sioux in 1851, the land was opened to white settlers; after surveying was completed in 1854, plots became available for purchase to homesteaders.
+After the Treaty of Traverse des Sioux in 1851, the land was opened to white settlers; after surveying was completed in 1854, plots became available for purchase to homesteaders.

-In 1855, brothers-in-law George F. Ames and Joel Florida of Illinois came up the Crow River with carpenter Guildford D. George with hopes of starting a mill town.
-Eventually the town would boast multiple thriving mills: a lumber, a flour, and a saw mill.
-Four years later, in 1859, the first US troops called to Minnesota were dispatched to Rockford in response to the so-called Wright County War, a period of rioting in the area.
+In 1855, brothers-in-law George F. Ames and Joel Florida of Illinois came up the Crow River with carpenter Guildford D. George in hopes of starting a mill town.
+Eventually the town had multiple thriving mills: a lumber, a flour, and a saw mill.
+In 1859, the first US troops called to Minnesota were dispatched to Rockford in response to the so-called Wright County War, a period of rioting in the area.

-A stockade was built in town during the Dakota Uprising of 1862, and again in 1863.
+A stockade was built in town during the Dakota War of 1862, and again in 1863.

-Rockford was incorporated in 1881, with a railroad running through the town being completed in 1886.
+Rockford was incorporated in 1881, with a railroad running through the town completed in 1886.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.67 sqmi; 2.61 sqmi is land and 0.06 sqmi is water.
+According to the United States Census Bureau, the city has an area of 2.67 sqmi; 2.61 sqmi is land and 0.06 sqmi is water.

-The Crow River is formed at Rockford by the confluence of its North and South Forks.
+The Crow River forms at Rockford by the confluence of its North and South Forks.